|#1||Read - Inquiry, Search, and Research|

 - Go to: www.infohio.org

-- Select the 6-8 or 9-12 grade band.
+- Select Grades 6-8 or Grades 9-1.

-- Select Points of View.
+- Select Points of View Reference Center

-|#6||Explore - R4S: Research for Success (Grades 9-12 & College Credit Plus)|
+|#6||Explore - Research 4 Success (Grades 9-12 & College Credit Plus)|

 INFOhio's R4S: Research4 Success is an online class for the high school and College Credit Plus student designed to be used in conjunction with a class assigned research project.
 R4S guides students through a research project step-by-step as they build skills necessary for college-level research.